 As a business owner, who provides a service, you would offer an incentive to schedule an appointment, especially a re-engagement appointment.
 If you determine that a patient was dissatisfied, rather than being defensive, do whatever it takes to make it right.

-Unfortunately, ignoring your existing patients is a primary factor and reason why I patients become disengaged in the first place.
-If you want them to come back, it’s your primary responsibility to show them you care.
+Unfortunately, ignoring your existing patients is a primary factor and reason why patients become disengaged in the first place.
+If you want them to come back, it’s your prime responsibility to show them you care.

 Mr. Abraham also suggests that you use specific statements to win back your patients.
 Note, these declarations also work very well to increase your open-rate if you include them in your “subject line” of your emails.
 For example: